-The set of environments introduced above is not intended to give an exhaustive coverage of all the possible combinations allowed by our simulator, but rather to provide a sample of relevant environments highlighting its various possibilities.
-In particular, we chose these environments to reflect the four research topics introduced in Section 1.2: the inclusion of multi-step mechanisms (in SingleItem-BoredInf, SlateTopK-Bored, SlateTopK-BoredInf, SlateTopK-PartialObs, and SlateRerank-Bored), the biases induced by the item presentation order (in SlateRerank-Static and SlateRerank-Bored), the uncertainty in the clicks (in SlateTopK-Uncertain) and in the user state (in SingleItem-PartialObs, SlateTopK-PartialObs, and SlateTopK-Uncertain), and the recommendation of slates as opposed to single items (SlateTopK and SlateRerank environments vs SingleItem environments).
+SlateTopK-BoredInf, SlateTopK-PartialObs, and SlateRerank-Bored), the biases induced by the item presentation order (in SlateRerank-Static and SlateRerank-Bored), the uncertainty in the clicks (in SlateTopK-Uncertain) and in the user state (in SingleItem-PartialObs, SlateTopK-PartialObs, and SlateTopK-Uncertain), and the recommendation of slates as opposed to single items (SlateTopK and SlateRerank environments vs. SingleItem environments).
 The precise set of hyperparameters used in each environment are detailed in Section 4.3.

-As a side note, in Section 3.5, we defined two types of boredom mechanisms: the temporary loss-of-interest boredom and the churn-and-return boredom.
+As a side note, in Section 3.4, we defined two types of boredom mechanism: the temporary loss-of-interest boredom and the churn-and-return boredom.
 In our experiments, we only use the churn-and-return boredom.
 Indeed, the experiments done in our pilot studies with the two boredom mechanisms lead to similar conclusions on the approaches' relative performance.
 Therefore, we omit results with the temporary loss-of-interest boredom for the sake of brevity.